-The choice of weapons is determined by availability and practicality these stresses might translate into organised violence.
+Much debate should thus centre on contemporary and future drivers of conflict - rates of urbanisation and population growth, GDP per capita, demographics, food production yields and access to nutrition and land, and climate change - and the reasons - notably in the nature of political systems and leadership - why these stresses might translate into organised violence.
 The greatest danger today is in building two societies within one nation, where the opportunities for people are constrained at birth by class, ethnicity, religion, geography, or race - and where societies are consequently divided between those in secure employment and prospering and those in 'vulnerable' employment, simply scraping by.
 Fuelled by visions, not only perceptions, of inequality and injustice by today's chattering and twittering handsets and plasma-screen media world, political management is at a premium and often not up to the task.